GetTerminus/terminus-ui/terminus-ui/paginator/src/paginator.component.md

 ></ts-paginator>
 ```

-This menu can be disabled completely if desired:
+This menu can be removed if desired:

 ```html
 <ts-paginator